CSC3170-2022Fall/project-team-1/README.md

 - Database design
 	- Overload of high normal forms: The data of a high normal form was not duplicated so table joins were required, which made our queries from PHP files more complicated, and thus read times were slower.
 Solution: No more normalization.
-	- Overload of indexing: Improperly created indexes adversely affected SELECT queries.
+	- Overload of indexing: Improperly created indexes adversely affected `SELECT` queries.
 Solution: No indexing.
 - Programming
-	- Division of work: We divided the work into frontend and backend to make our collaboration more efficiently.
+	- Division of work: We divided the work into frontend and backend to make our collaboration more efficient.
 	- Backend debug: For XAMPP, we checked the web server and PHP log files for the warning and error messages to debug.
-	- Frontend improvement: We refered to the websites of big companies for enlightment.
+	- Frontend improvement: We referred to famous websites for enlightenment.
-	- Using the backend tech to solve the frontend problem: Since many webpages share the same frontend, making it only a copy will let us modify the frontend code and mantain the consistency.
+	- Using the backend tech to solve the frontend problem: Since many webpages share the same frontend, making it just a copy will let us modify the frontend code and mantain the consistency.
 This was achieved by `require`ing the shared frontend files.

 ## How to Execute